One of the most significant influences on a college student’s life is his or her family.

 - Understand your student is likely feeling scared, embarrassed, angry, or other emotions;

-you may also have the same emotions.
-Help your student (and yourself) put this incident
+you may also have the same feelings.
+Help your student and yourself put this incident

-what was more likely than not to have happened.
-This is not a criminal process.
+what was more likely than not to have happened. ***This procedure is not a criminal process.

-- The Student Conduct process is an educational process.
-Students who are found responsible
+- The Student Conduct Process is an educational proceeding.
+Students who are found

-are assigned a conduct status and one or more educational sanctions.
-The educational
+responsible are assigned a conduct status and one or more educational sanctions.
+The

-understand the impact it had on them and the community, and apply what they learned
+understand its impact on them and the community, and apply what they learned to future

-- Have a conversation with your student about what happened, help them to see how that
+- Have a conversation with your student about what happened and see how that may have

-may have violated the college's policies, and how it has impacted them.
-You may also
+violated the college's policies and impacted them.
+You may also discuss how their

 actions did not meet your behavior expectations.